 Becca joined the Civil and Environmental Engineering Department at the University of Washington in the summer of 2011.
 Prior to this, she was a NOAA Climate and Global Change postdoctoral fellow at Harvard University where she studied how plant roots and soil conditions modulate the amount of water moved through the landscape.
 She obtained her Ph.D. from the Massachusetts Institute of Technology with a thesis project focused on understanding one of the major human health problems in Bangladesh: arsenic contaminated groundwater.
-Prior to graduate school, Rebecca worked as an environmental engineering consultant for EG&G Technical Services, and received her B.S. in Civil and Environmental Engineering and B.A. in Art and Art History from Rice University.
-Outside of work, Becca enjoys hiking, biking and rock climbing with her two kids and husband.
+Prior to graduate school, Becca worked as an environmental engineering consultant for EG&G Technical Services, and received her B.S. in Civil and Environmental Engineering and B.A. in Art and Art History from Rice University.
+Outside of work, Becca enjoys hiking, mountaineering and rock climbing with her husband and two kids.

 Contact: Email Phone: (206) 221-2298 Office: Wilcox 168

 Pam is a postdoctoral researcher with the Hydro-biogeochemistry group investigating arsenic cycling in contaminated urban lakes in western Washington.
 She received a PhD in chemical oceanography from the University of Washington in 2015 where she studied the role of particles in marine trace metal biogeochemistry.
 Prior to graduate school, Pam taught high school chemistry, physics, and biology in the Oakland Unified school District.
 Pam completed her undergraduate work at the University of Rochester, earning a B.S. in chemistry and a B.A. in political science.
 Outside of work, she enjoys biking, reading, and dance and is learning to sail.